htqin/awesome-model-quantization/README.md

 Yifu Ding is a senior student in the School of Computer Science and Engineering at Beihang University.
 She is in the State Key Laboratory of Software Development Environment ([SKLSDE](http://www.nlsde.buaa.edu.cn/)), under the supervision of Prof. [Xianglong Liu](http://sites.nlsde.buaa.edu.cn/~xlliu/).
 Currently, she is interested in computer vision and model quantization.
 She thinks that neural network models which are highly compressed can be deployed on resource-constrained devices.
 And among all the compression methods, quantization is a potential one.

+**Xiuying Wei**

+Xiuying Wei is a first-year graduate student in Beihang university under the supervision of [Prof. Xianglong Liu](http://sites.nlsde.buaa.edu.cn/~xlliu/).
+She recevied a bachelor’s degree from Shandong University in 2020.
+Currently, she is interested in model quantization.
+She thinks that quantization could make model faster and more robust, which could put deep learning systems on low-power devices and bring more opportunity for future.

 ### Our Work